machal/cssmine-content/css3-border-radius.md

 If you add a forward slash, the element will have an **elliptical shape**, not a circle shape.
-The first corner will be rounded in an ellipse with a vertical radius od 15% and horizontal radius of 30%:
+The first corner will be rounded in an ellipse with a vertical radius of 15% and horizontal radius of 30%:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 border-radius: 15% 15% 0 0 / 30% 15% 0 0;